Architecture

 - Authenticate -- verify client credentials based on the configured method: free access (no check), API key via

-X-Api-Keyheader, or x402 payment via on-chain transfer. - Validate parameters -- check that all required parameters (those without
+X-Api-Keyheader, or x402 payment proof (anX-Payment-Proofheader attesting a confirmed on-chain payment).
+An unpaid x402 request gets402with the payment parameters. - Validate parameters -- check that all required parameters (those without

-fixedordefaultvalues) are present in the request body. - Check cache -- if the endpoint has cache config, return a cached response when the TTL has not expired.
+fixedordefaultvalues) are present in the request body.
+(Async-mode endpoints stop here and return202+ apollUrl; the rest of the pipeline runs in the background.) - Check cache -- if the endpoint has cache config, return a cached response when the TTL has not expired (sync mode only).

 - Plugin: onBeforeApiCall -- plugins can modify request parameters before the upstream call.